 Travel writers the world over have been proclaiming El Nido as heaven on earth and once you land, you’ll most likely agree.
 Still, there are few things you should know and prepare for to maximize your time spent wandering around this particular Eden.

-Unless your idea of tropical paradise contains a lot of rain, it’s best to travel to El Nido between December to May.
+Unless your idea of tropical paradise contains a lot of rain, the best time to travel to El Nido is between December to May.
 El Nido has two distinct seasons: a dry season from December to May and a wet season from June to November.

 The downside of coming during the lovely dry season is that it’s also high season then.
 And as El Nido as increased in popularity, so have the flocks of tourists.

 El Nido’s high season is between December to around April-ish so if you’re planning on coming then, make sure you get a room ahead of time.
 A lot of people drop in to enjoy the weather and beaches so snagging a place early on makes sure you don’t get stuck in a hovel or an overpriced hotel.

 El Nido has 12 – 18 hours of electricity.
 The exact hours and time frames vary, but overall, electricity is inconsistent here.
 So, no working on your laptop until 3 in the morning.
 Inconvenient, but also encourages complete relaxation.

 When there is electricity, there is WiFi.
 Many hotels offer free WiFi and you can also access broadband at Internet Cafes.

 4. Bring the Monies!!!

 There are no banks or ATM machines so come with cash money.
 The nearest banks are in Puerto Princesa, about 5 – 8 hours away.
 If you’re uncomfortable traveling with large amounts of money, it might be a good idea to spring for an all-inclusive resort.
 Or, pay for your accommodations as soon as you arrive so you can lighten your load.